jwymanm/mftd/README.md

 Configuration
 -------------

-Most configuration options are included in the default configuration file mftd.ini.
+Many configuration options are included in the default configuration file *mftd.ini*.
 For more dhcp options please read OpenDHCP's pdf.

 Directory Layout